fischerjulia/bayesian-psychology/Intro Tutorial/tutorial_1.knit.md

 # 1 Frequentist vs. Bayesian statistics

 At some point in your education, you've probably learned about statistics, whether that be from a class, a book, or a YouTube video.
 When students learn about statistics in school, they typically learn what is called *frequentist statistics*.
 Frequentist statistics covers topics such as null hypothesis significance testing, *p*-values, and confidence intervals.
-You may be surprised to learn that this standard set of statistical methods is really more of a framework &mdash; a framework that is increasingly being called into question.
+You may be surprised to learn that this standard set of statistical methods is really more of a framework--and that there exist other plausible frameworks for statistical analyis.

 A link that provides some good explanations for students' future use: https://www.austincc.edu/mparker/stat/nov04/talk_nov04.pdf